 Who says grey is boring?
 The shade is the ideal modern contemporary kitchen colour.
 This glass subway tile splashback brings a quiet elegance to the clean lines of this kitchen and echo the timber wall panelling above.
 Flecks of grey in the choice of benchtop and concrete flooring bring the look together but it's the timber dining table and chairs that really add character.

 3. Contemporary details

-Timber tones in the oversized sliding glass doors carry the eye across the dining table and chairs.
+Timber tones in the oversized sliding glass doors carry the eye across the dining table and chairs in this modern country kitchen.
 Concrete pendant lighting and slimline mosaic tiled splashback are simply elegant.
 The rug placed under the dining table absorbs sound, softens the space and demarcates the dining zone.

 4. Timber with copper details